House of Commons passes Emergencies Act motion after fractious debate

 Edmonton MP Ziad Aboultaif said using the act was overkill to stop what amounted to some illegally parked vehicles.

-Liberal Peter Schiefke criticized "frequent, unabated displays of hatred" during the protests including swastikas and "signs proudly stating pureblood."
+Liberal Peter Schiefke criticized "frequent, unabated displays of hatred" during the protests including swastikas.
 He said U.S. financial backing for the protests had some links to supporters of the Jan.
 6, 2021 storming of the Capitol in Washington, D.C.

 Trudeau said a week ago he was invoking the act for the first time since it passed in 1988 because police needed extra help to end blockades that had been ongoing in downtown Ottawa for weeks.